riklas/angular-paginate/README.md

 Module that provides UI-agnostic dynamic or static pagination using angular js.

-Can be plugged into any css framework/use your own styles for pagination css.
+Can be plugged into any css framework/use your own styles for pagination.